ree17017/CIT261/reflection_journal.md

 1. Doing great with my websites.
 I know the information very well.
 2. I taught JavaScript Objects which I studied for a long period of time and I think went amazing.
 3. Turned in two fluency reports today.
 JavaScript and JavaScript Objects.
-See what the teacher thinkgs.
+See what the teacher thinks.
 4. The team did really well.
 I was open to the idea that I might have missed a couple loops but I.

 ## May 23, 2019